xiaoyuxie-vico/PyDimension/README.md

-# Dimensionless learning for scientific knowledge discovery (dimensionless numbers, scaling laws, and PDEs)
+# Dimensionless learning for scientific knowledge discovery

 ## What is dimensionless learning